An intern's views - How I got here

 Your Resume needs to be made differently for every company to apply to, and I would suggest that you keep only the most important points on your Resume if you apply to a Tech company like Google.

 For reference, here is a snapshot of the Resume I submitted to Google - Short, Sleek and to the point.
+You can compare it with a recent copy of my resume here.

 With fear of stating the obvious, to get into Google, you need to apply to Google.
 I mean really?